 If you want to really be able to sit down and sell anything under the sun to anyone under the sun you need to stop “Selling”, shut up, listen after asking targeted and friendly questions to get to know more about your potential’s buyer needs, perhaps a bit about them too, how they became acquainted with the company you work for and so on.

 I heard another sales person recently mention that one of the critical things he’d learned in his many years of selling, was that if you ask, people will tell you anything you want to know.
 People LOVE to talk about themselves, their business and most remarkably their likes and dislikes, dreams & desires.
 All you need to do is promote them with a series of questions that are highly targeted and designed to evoke a response and you my friend are on your way to closing more deals and being a more effective sales person.
+If you are interested in direct sales business opportunities, just click the preceding link.

 The Special Sauce Sales Tip Of The Week: